vasilakisfil/Introspected-REST/README.md

 Content-Type: application/vnd.api2+json; pagination=spec-a; querying=graphql
 ```

-Possible problems or misses that arise from such pattern are discussed in the Limitations and enhancements section.
-(media type parameters constraints, functionlity contraing, a client might want a more complex combination (
-like I am ok with MT-A if it offers paginationA AND querying B, otherwise go with MT-C).
-+add a note that this is in infant stage and the community will drive the IETF to create/alter standards for it.
-+ add note about Media Type functionality taken from shims

 ### 10.3.
 Introspective MicroTypes
 MicroTypes that define semantics of functionality that does not depend on runtime data but instead are expected to be